- Helen Curtis

 Common issues include:

-- Who will own the intellectual property?
+- Who will own the technology and other intellectual property?

 - Is the joint venture to be of fixed term or indefinite duration?
 If fixed term, is there an overall exit strategy?

 - Can a shareholder terminate the joint venture early (e.g. on material breach, insolvency, change of control)?